 - Check if the user can be removed using the delete member feature.

 The search system should allow you to search for either member profiles or books.
 The tabs should let you choose between the user and the book.
-Please check the screenshot below for the options regarding the library management’s search system.
+Please check the screenshot above for the library management’s search system options.

 - Check if the search function allows searching of books as per title, ISBN, author, genre, or all of the criteria.